m-language/m/docs/tutorial/starting.rst

 Choosing a Backend
 ==================

-M has backends for many platforms, and though they can all compile the M compiler, some provide interop with their platform that is not available with other backends.
+M has backends for several platforms, and though they can all compile the M compiler, some provide interop with their platform that is not available with other backends.
 As such, it is recommended that you build using the backend that you are most comfortable with.
-If this does not matter to you, the M-JVM backend is currently the most optimized and most stable.
+If this does not matter to you, the Haskell interpreter is currently the most stable.

 Setting up the M Compiler
 =========================